dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 # MATLAB Documentation

-Either by the "?" button or in the command line type `doc <something to search>`, e.g doc randi
+Either by the "?" button or in the command line type `doc <something to search>`, e.g. [doc](https://www.mathworks.com/help/matlab/ref/doc.html) randi

 ------